-Policy: York University shall make reasonable and appropriate accommodations and adaptations in order to promote the ability of students with disabilities to fulfill the academic requirements of their programs.
+Pursuant to its commitment to sustaining an inclusive, equitable community in which all members are treated with respect and dignity, and consistent with applicable accessibility legislation, York University shall make reasonable and appropriate accommodations in order to promote the ability of students with disabilities to fulfill the academic requirements of their programs.
+This policy aims to eliminate systemic barriers to participation in academic activities by students with disabilities.

-The nature and extent of accommodations shall be consistent with and supportive of the integrity of the curriculum and of the academic standards of programs or courses.
-Provided that students have given sufficient notice about their accommodation needs, instructors shall take reasonable steps to accommodate these needs in a manner consistent with the guidelines established hereunder.
+All students are expected to satisfy the essential learning outcomes of courses.
+Accommodations shall be consistent with, support and preserve the academic integrity of the curriculum and the academic standards of courses and programs.
 For further information please refer to: York University Academic Accommodation for Students with Disabilities Policy.